The way that teams work together is rapidly changing.

 What is virtual team building, anyway?

-Icebreaker games.
+In person, this meant icebreaker games.
 Happy hours.
 Company outings (think: escape rooms).
 The list goes on and on.

 The good news is that remote teams don’t have to miss out on team building or opportunities to recreate the “water cooler” experience.
 Thanks to video conferencing solutions (like RingCentral Video) that bring together other communication channels like team messaging and phone calls, there are tons of creative ways to bond from anywhere and everywhere: